-- gravel surfaces to retard flows and limit the spread of spills, or collecting runoff in perimeter ditches. - E.O.1.1.10 Residue-Hauling Vehicles.
+- E.O.1.10 Residue-Hauling Vehicles.
 Inspect all residue-hauling vehicles for proper covering over the load, adequate gate sealing, and overall integrity of the container body.
-Repair vehicles without load covering or adequate gate sealing, or with leaking containers or beds. - E.O.1.1.11 Ash Loading Areas.
+Repair vehicles without load covering or adequate gate sealing, or with leaking containers or beds. - E.O.1.11 Ash Loading Areas.
 Reduce or control the tracking of ash and residue from ash loading areas.
-Clear the ash building floor and immediately adjacent roadways of spillage, debris, and excess water before departure of each loaded vehicle. - E.O.1.1.12 Areas Adjacent to Disposal Ponds or Landfills.
-Minimize contamination of stormwater from areas adjacent to disposal ponds or landfills.
-Reduce ash residue that may be tracked on to access roads traveled by residue handling vehicles, and reduce ash residue on exit roads leading into and out of residue handling areas. - E.O.1.1.13 Landfills, Scrap yards, Surface Impoundments, Open Dumps, General Refuse Sites.
-Minimize the potential for contamination stormwater from these areas.
+Clear the ash building floor and immediately adjacent roadways of spillage, debris, and excess water before departure of each loaded vehicle. - E.O.1.12 Areas Adjacent to Disposal Ponds or Landfills.
+Minimize contamination of surface runoff from areas adjacent to disposal ponds or landfills.
+Reduce ash residue that may be tracked on to access roads traveled by residue handling vehicles, and reduce ash residue on exit roads leading into and out of residue handling areas. - E.O.1.13 Landfills, Scrap yards, Surface Impoundments, Open Dumps, General Refuse Sites.
+Minimize the potential for contamination of runoff from these areas.